Gestalt Therapy

 Gestalt therapy was developed by Laura Perls, Paul Goodman, and Fritz Perls as a part of the behavioral sciences in the 1940s.
 In the 1950s, the team released a book outlining this wellness approach.

 Gestalt therapy and Gestalt psychology were the results of research into various systems, including Eastern religions, the physics of the world, and systems theory.
-As a result, aspects of present Gestalt therapy may be unique.
+As a result, some aspects of present Gestalt therapy may seem quite unique compared to other modalities.

 Since its inception, the Gestalt approach has become increasingly popular, spreading among multiple demographics across the globe.
 Now, it's an effective form of therapy with Gestalt institutes situated in many major cities.